scollin/grails-shiro-cas/README.md

 Assuming that:
 * your end-users use more than one domain to access the application
 * your CAS instance is deployed at context path `/cas` on `sso.example.com` on the default HTTPS port
-* your Grails application is accessed via a load-balancer at https://\*.example.com/my-app, where \* indicates a wildcard.
+* your Grails application is accessed at https://\*.example.com/my-app, where \* indicates a wildcard.

+No configuration changes are required.
 This plugin will automatically use the service base URL from the request, and return to the requesting service.

 # Accessing URLs